tschf/adb-sample-schemas/README.md

 failing as I was testing, so have intentionally been excluded from the release.
 4. business intelligence (bi) attempts to grant select on a bunch of OE objects, however these didn't seem to be available.
 My assumption is that these were part of the XML part of the schema.
+Additionally some SH tables, but we connect connect to that table directly.
+So this has also been ommitted.
 Also, in the verification phase it tries to query some MVs which belongs to SH schema.
 Since we didn't rebuilt this schema it's not possible to perform that operation.